kranti-up/clemcore/clemgame/README.md

 ```
 {
 "game_name": game identifier
-"game_path": path to game  # absolute or relative to certain directory(tbd))
+"game_path": path to game  # absolute or relative to clemgame directory
 "description": "A brief description of the game"
-"main_game": "main game identifier"
+"main_game": "main game identifier" # to cluster different versions of the same game
 "player": "single" | "two" | "multi"
 "image": "none" | "single" | "multi"
 "languages": ["en"] # list of ISO codes
-"benchmark": ["vX.X"] # lists all benchmark versions in which this game was used
+"benchmark": ["X.X", "Y.Y"] # lists all benchmark versions in which this game was used

-# The games that are part of a specific benchmark version are defined in a
+# The games that are part of a specific collection can be filtered based on the
-# bash script run_benchmark.sh by listing the identifiers for each game
-# but could potentially also be filtered based on the game attributes
+# game attributes.
-# For reproducibility, we could also list all benchmark versions a game has been
+# For reproducibility, benchmark will also list all benchmark versions a game has
-# used in (as in the example above)
+# been used in previously
 }
 ```